avisafallah/avisafallah.github.io/_pages/about.md

 Other Interests
 ======

 Beyond my academic pursuits, I have always been drawn to various forms of artistic expression.
-From a young age, I immersed myself in the world of art, exploring activities such as painting, singing, playing musical instruments, acting in theater productions, photography, and the joy of writing and reading poems and novels.
+From a young age, I immersed myself in the world of art, exploring activities such as painting, singing, playing musical instruments, acting in theater productions, and the joy of reading poems and novels.
 I began my artistic journey as a painter at the tender age of three, inspired by the magical world around me.
-Over the years, I've not only honed my skills in painting but also gained valuable experiences in each of the activities I mentioned.

-In addition, I boost my brainpower and maintain a healthy lifestyle through activities like swimming and playing volleyball.

-Finally, a source of immense satisfaction in my life is the opportunity to help others in various ways whenever I can.
-This altruistic endeavor provides me with a profound sense of purpose and fulfillment.
+Moreover, I maintain a healthy lifestyle through activities like swimming and playing volleyball, and I strive to assist others in various ways whenever I can.
+These endeavors provide me with a profound sense of purpose and fulfillment.

 Life's a canvas, and I'm painting it with these passions.

 Contact
 ======

-Please don't hesitate to get in touch if you'd like to collaborate or have any questions about me or my projects.
+Please don't hesitate to get in touch if you'd like to collaborate or have any questions.